latacora/unsiemly/README.md

 unspecified, the `::u/log-name` is used.
 If the table id is unspecified, `unsiemly` is used.

+## Reporting to AWS SNS

+For AWS SNS, the `::u/siem-type` value is `:sns` and the following extra options exist (where `:us` is an alias for the `unsiemly.sns` namespace):

+* `::us/target-arn` (required), the ARN of the SNS target to send to.

+The log name will be sent as the SNS message subject.

 ### Manifold stream 101

 To put stuff onto a stream: